lingochamp/FileDownloader/README.md

 | OutputStream | [FileDownloadOutputStream][FileDownloadOutputStream-java-link] | [FileDownloadRandomAccessFile][FileDownloadRandomAccessFile-java-link]
 | Database | [FileDownloadDatabase][FileDownloadDatabase-java-link] | [DefaultDatabaseImpl][DefaultDatabaseImpl-java-link]

+> If you want to use okhttp as your connection component, the simplest way is [this repo](https://github.com/Jacksgong/filedownloader-okhttp3-connection).

 ### How to valid it?

 Just create your own `DownloadMgrInitialParams.InitCustomMaker` and put those customized component to it, finally init the FileDownloader with it: [FileDownloader#init](https://github.com/lingochamp/FileDownloader/blob/master/library/src/main/java/com/liulishuo/filedownloader/FileDownloader.java#L62)